vitessio/website/content/en/docs/reference/programs/mysqlctl.md

 ### reinit_config

 Regenerate new configuration files for an existing `mysqld` instance.
-This could be helpful to revert configuration changes, or to pick up changes made to the bundled config in newer Vitess versions:
+This could be helpful to revert configuration changes, or to pick up changes made to the bundled config in newer Vitess versions.
+For example:

 ```bash
 export VTDATAROOT=/tmp